smifaye/smifaye.github.io/_notes/100 Public/Feed/datastudio reports.md

 We use Google analytics as web analytics tool.
 Google analytics can be a bit difficult to navigate so I made a report to make it easier to access.

 ### Pageviews
 This page is a simple view of page views over a period of time.
-It's often useful to narrow it down by just a handful of pages.
+It's often useful to narrow it down by a handful of pages.
 ![Screenshot of a report showing pageviews over a period of time](/assets/img/pageviews.png)

 ### Web stats